15 min readComplete Guide

 }

-</script>FAQPage Schema (High Priority)
+FAQPage Schema (High Priority)

-FAQ schema dramatically increases AI citation likelihood:
+FAQ schema is one of the highest-impact additions you can make.
+It directly increases AI citation likelihood:

 <script type="application/ld+json">